sm1lexops/sm1lexops/README.md

-# Welcome to *Aleksey Smirnov's* GitHub Portfolio 👋
+# Welcome to *My* GitHub Portfolio 👋

 ## About Me

-I am a driven IT specialist, dedicated to enhancing my technical, analytical, and communication skills on a daily basis.
-Experienced in a wide range of IT specialties, I have expertise in networking, system administration, eDMS, Cybersecurity (DLP, SIEM, NGFW, SAST, DAST tools, networking, OS hardening), and developing skills in Cloud technologies and DevOps practices and methodologies.
+Motivated IT specialist with excellent technical, analytical, and communication skills and many years of experience in a wide range of IT specialties, such as networking, system administration, Cybersecurity (DLP, SIEM, NGFW, AV, SAST, DAST tools), eDMS.
+I'm constantly gaining new knowledge and developing skills in the field of cloud technologies and DevSecOps.

 **"Knowledge will break the chains of slavery."**